Jamil al-Rahman: Death

 On August 30, 1991, a young Egyptian journalist named Abdullah Rumi affiliated with the Muslim Brotherhood came to al-Rahman’s home in Bajaur.
 Al-Rahman’s guards, believing he was part of the Arab-led peace council, did not search him.
 The young journalist went to al-Rahman’s side where he was seated, as though to ask him a question.
 He then drew a pistol and shot him three times.
 Rumi immediately committed suicide without explaining his act.
 Al-Rahman cried out "Allah is the greatest!" and fell dead.

-Aftermath of the Death
+Aftermath

 Al-Rahman’s death shocked the Saudi royal family, Grand Mufti Bin Baz, and the broader Saudi religious establishment.
 In spite of his many enemies, al-Rahman’s murder reverberated throughout the Salafi mujahideen community, and his death and the subsequent dissolution of the Islamic Emirate of Kunar was major topic of discussion in Salafi mujahideen communities for years to come.
 Not long after al-Rahman’s assassination, the state that he founded disappeared.